unicogr/LabHacks/docs/html/_sources/2_fMRI.md.txt

 # <span style="color:black">Surface-based fMRI</span>

 An important step in using functional MRI (fMRI) is the design of stimuli to target specific cortical regions and functions.
 Computational neuroimaging of the human visual cortex often relies on standard retinotopic paradigms that reflect the structure of the visual cortex (*e.g.*, rotating wedges, expanding rings, drifting bars) {cite:p}`Wandell_2007`.
 Provided we have a good alignment between functional (*e.g.* T2) and anatomical (*e.g.* T1) MRI mages, these stimuli enable the mapping of receptive field properties at the population level.
 However, in order to achieve this, fMRI and MRI images must be preprocessed in non-trivial ways {cite:p}`Polimeni_2018`.
 There is no out-of-the box solution for this.
 For example, proposed solutions such as fMRIprep only work reliably after heavy customization.
 Else, systematic methodological error may inadvertently affect the subsequent analyses.
 To avoid mislead and confusion, here we illustrate the basic pre-processing steps that are part of many software packages, toolboxes and in-house pipelines customized for and by different neuroimaging labs.
 The final details will depend on the type of data we have at hand and what we ant to achieve.
-A completely open and transparent example wil help us achieve this.
+A completely open and transparent example helps in achieving this.

 In this tutorial, we will use a single subject from the *iCORTEX 7T-fMRI* dataset to illustrate the basic preprocessing steps typically performed to obtain a good functional-to-anatomical match.